Dargones/import_prediction/README.md

 The detailed desription of the pytorch implementation of GGNNs used for this project can be found in the README.md file in the python directory.
-The same directory contains the python modules that define the network structure, the loss function, and the way the data loader works.
-GGNNs.ipynb in the notebook directory contains an example of how the newtork could be run.
+The same directory contains the python modules that define the network structure, the loss function, and the way the data loader works. wrapper.py in the python directory contains an example of how the network could be run.